Interested in setting up a missional community where you live?

 ‘The idea is to invite your group over for five meals and have the meal on top of the tablecloth.
 Everything is right there to get you going.
 Your friends are invited to draw scribble and write thoughts as the evening goes on.
 While some courses are designed to be led by experts imparting their wisdom, we believe that instead everyone has experience insight and wisdom to bring to the table (if you pardon the pun!).’

-The beginning of the course encourages divergent thinking as participants explore different options and big ideas about God in their own context, but the last two aim to focus the group towards some practical steps and ask, what's next?
+The beginning of the course encourages divergent thinking as participants explore different options and big ideas about God in their own context.
+The last two aim to focus the group towards some practical steps and ask, what's next?

 ‘By the end of it you should have a clear idea about where God is wanting you to go and hopefully what you'll need to do about it right away.’